lumapps-marketplace/lumapps-extension-code-sample/micro-app/ServiceNow ticket list/README.md

 ## Step 1: Get the end user s

-Create an API Call named `getuser` according to the following endpoint as a GET Method:
+Create an API Call named `getuser` using the following endpoint, with the GET Method:
 `/api/now/table/sys_user?sysparm_query=email=${user.email}`

 ## Step 2: Get the list of tickets - API Call